Bundling Home and Auto Insurance: How Much Can You Really Save?

 What is bundling home and auto insurance?

-How much can you really save by bundling home and auto insurance?
+How much can you really save by bundling home and auto insurance in 2026?

-Real-world savings from bundling typically range from 10% to 25% of your combined premiums, translating to $693 to $1,429 in annual savings for most consumers.
-American Family Insurance advertises discounts up to 40%, while State Farm promotes savings up to $1,429 per year for bundled customers.
+Real-world savings from bundling typically range from 10% to 25% of your combined premiums.
+American Family Insurance advertises discounts up to 40%, State Farm promotes savings up to $1,429 per year for bundled customers, and Liberty Mutual reports average bundling savings of about $950 annually.
 Your actual savings depend on your insurance company, state, coverage amounts, property values, driving record, and individual risk factors, so comparing personalized quotes from multiple insurers is essential.

 Is bundling always cheaper than keeping policies separate?